George Kittle Player Prop Bets for the NFL Playoffs | San Francisco vs. Green Bay 1/22/2022

 Matchup vs. Green Bay

-- Kittle's 67.5 receiving yards per game in his four career matchups against the Packers are 19 more than his over/under for Saturday's game.
+- Against the Packers, Kittle has averaged 67.5 receiving yards per game over his four career matchups, 19.0 more than his over/under for Saturday's game.

-- In four matchups, Kittle has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Packers.
+- Kittle, in four matchups, had a touchdown catch once.
+But he did not have multiple TDs in that game.

-- The Packers have the NFL's 13th-ranked pass defense this season, yielding 236.5 yards per game through the air.
+- The 236.5 passing yards the Packers give up per game makes them the NFL's 13th-ranked pass defense this season.

-- At 1.8 passing TDs conceded per game, the Packers defense is ranked 26th in the league.
+- The Packers' defense is 26th in the league, conceding 1.8 passing touchdowns per game.

 Recent Performances

-- In last week's game against the Cowboys, Kittle racked up one catch for 18 yards (18 yards per reception).
+- In last week's outing against the Cowboys, Kittle totaled 18 yards on one reception (averaging 18 yards per catch).

-- Over his last three games, Kittle's seven catches have turned into 57 yards (19 ypg).
-He's been targeted 12 times.
+- Kittle has recorded 57 receiving yards (19.0 per game), reeling in seven balls on 12 targets over his last three games.

 Kittle's San Francisco Teammates